MapColonies/developer-portal/docs/getting-started/3D/services/3Dtiles_server.md

 # 3D Tile Server

+> :heavy_exclamation_mark: Hardware Acceleration for WebGL / WebGL2 is crucial for 3D tiles rendering performance for more info click [here](/usage-tips/hardware_acceleration.md)

 In 3D, the 3DTiles server uses the [XYZ protocol](../../../library/xyz-protocol.md) to serve the models files.

 **How does it work?**